sachinumrao/movie_search/README.md

 ## Tools
 - Sentence-transformer for encoding text to vectors
-- Annoy from Spotify for Nearest Neghbor Search
+- Annoy from Spotify for Nearest Neighbor Search
 - Streamlit for dashboard